Sailing Instructions 2018

 Class and Club championships will be held for classes selected at the discretion of the Sailing Sub Committee.
 They will be full season trophy series running from the start of the Spring Series to the end of the Autumn Series and will be based on the places achieved, within class, in All-

 In each class all helmsmen start with zero points and the helmsman with the highest score after the last race is the winner.
 In the event of a tie at the end of a series the result of the last race will be used to decide the winner.

 The predetermined number to be used for scoring each class will relate to the predicted average number of starters and will be set by the Sailing Sub Committee prior to the start of the seasons racing.
-Each helmsman will be awarded one point for every race he starts plus one point for every other helmsman he beats who started the race within the predetermined number of points below him or any number of points above him.
+Each helmsman will be awarded one point for every race they start plus one point for every other helmsman they beat who started the race within the predetermined number of points below them or any number of points above them.